denten-books/plain-text/1-chapter.md

 where the two meanings of code---as governance and program instruction---coincide.
 Code equals code.

-The electronic book in my hand is one such device.
+The electronic book is one such device.
 It is also governed by codes both political and computational.
 And yet, I continue to read the book as if it was still an immutable object.
 I think of it still as an intimate artifact, a friend even: wholly known to me and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits, relaying the logs to a third party.
 It reconfigures itself and "my" texts dynamically,